holunda-io/bpm-ai-connectors-camunda-8/docs/getting-started.md

 { "result": result }
 ```

-The resulting JSON object is then merged into the current process variables (so beware variable naming to not overwrite anything).
+The resulting JSON object is then *merged* into the current process variables (so in this example there will be a new or overwritten process variable `result`).